Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Structure of Chiral Wess-Zumino-Witten CFTs

-where the central charge $c = \frac{3k}{k+2}$ for an $SU(2)_k$ WZW theory, and the $L_{-n}$ are the modes of $T(x)$.
+where the central charge $c = \frac{3k}{k+2}$ for an $\rm{SU}(2)_k$ WZW CFT.
 Thus we see that the Hamiltonian of this theory, which describes the left-moving states, will be

-where $v$ is a (non-universal) velocity, $p_L$ is the left-moving momentum, and $L_0$ is the zero-mode of $T(x)$.
+where $v$ is a (nonuniversal) velocity.
 From now on we will suppose $v = 1$ for simplicity, since the conclusions we draw will not depend on an overall scale factor.
-We can also write down a corresponding set of quantities for right-moving states: a Hamiltonian $H_R$ that is instead an integral of the conjugate energy-momentum tensor $\overline{T}(x)$, the right-moving momentum $p_R$, and $\overline{L}_0$ the zero-mode of $\overline{T}(x)$.
-The eigenvalue of $L_0$ (or $\overline{L}_0$) is the overall conformal dimension of the state on which it acts: the sum of the conformal dimension of the WZW primary state at the base of the relevant conformal tower and, if the state in question is a descendant of a WZW primary state, the level of that descendant state above the corresponding primary state.
-Therefore, all of the states in a given conformal tower at the same descendant level should be degenerate in energy under this CFT Hamiltonian, and since this is a conformal field theory, in momentum as well.
+The eigenvalue of $L_0$ (or $\overline{L}_0$) is the overall conformal dimension $h+K$ of the state on which it acts: the sum of the conformal weight $h$ of the WZW primary state at the base of the relevant conformal tower and, if the state in question is a descendant of a WZW primary state, the level $K$ of that descendant state above the corresponding primary state.

+The left-moving momentum $k_L$ acts uniformly on all the states $|h,K\rangle$ at descendant level $K$ above a primary state with conformal weight $h$ to give We can also write down a corresponding set of quantities for right-moving states (in the Hilbert space of the chiral right-moving CFT): a Hamiltonian $H_R$ that is instead an integral of the conjugate energy-momentum tensor $\overline{T}(x)$, $\overline{L}_0$ the zero-mode of $\overline{T}(x)$, and the right-moving momentum $k_R$.
+Therefore, all of the states in a given conformal tower at the same descendant level should be degenerate in both momentum, and energy, the eigenvalue of the CFT Hamiltonian $H_L$ (or $H_R$).
 The counts of these degeneracies are a characteristic marker of the CFT.
+These degeneracies and their description in terms of $\rm{SU}(2)$ multiplets are described in a more detailed discussion of the structure of the chiral $\rm{SU}(2)_k$ WZW CFT Hilbert space in Appendix \ref{app:su2kintro}.

 We can observe these degeneracies in numerical results.
-If this (1+1)D CFT on a circular spatial geometry is in fact the theory of each circular edge that arises from cutting, along its circumference, an infinite cylinder home to a (2+1)D bulk topological quantum field theory, then the left- and right-moving momenta $p_L$ and $p_R$, and Hamiltonians $H_L$ and $H_R$, govern the left- and right-moving states along the respective edges created by that cut of the cylinder.
+If this (1+1)D CFT on a circular spatial geometry is in fact the theory of one of the two decoupled circular edges that arises from cutting, along its circumference, an infinite cylinder home to a (2+1)D bulk topological quantum field theory, then the left- and right-moving momenta $k_L$ and $k_R$, and Hamiltonians $H_L$ and $H_R$, govern the left- and right-moving states along the respective physical edges created by that cut of the cylinder.
 The aforementioned degeneracies of the momenta and energy spectra will also be present.